stackpress/inquire/docs/Engine.md

 An `Alter` query builder that contains the necessary changes to transform the first schema into the second.

-## Type Safety
+## 7. Type Safety

-The Engine class is designed with TypeScript generics to provide type safety:
+The Engine class is designed with TypeScript generics to provide comprehensive type safety across all database operations.

 ```typescript
 type User = {